 Hansard is an edited transcript—written record—of what is said in the Australian Parliament: in the Senate, the House of Representatives, the Federation Chamber and committee hearings.
 The people who work to create Hansard are called Hansard editors.

 As well as informing people about parliamentary proceedings, Hansard is an important way of keeping Parliament open and accountable.

-Parliamentary Audio Visual services (ParlAV) records what is said in the Senate, House and committee hearings.
+Parliamentary Audio Visual services (ParlAV) records what is said in the Senate, House, Federation Chamber and committee hearings.
 Hansard editors have rostered times in the Parliament.
 They take notes of interruptions and descriptions of actions such as a member leaving or using a prop.

 Although committees meet at Parliament House, they also travel all over Australia to discuss issues with many different people.
 For interstate committee hearings ParlAV staff transport, set up and operate up to 75 kilograms of recording equipment.
 Recordings are sent back to Hansard editors in Parliament House to be transcribed—written down—edited and published.

 Editing and publishing

 In the Hansard office, editors transcribe 5-minute blocks of audio—called a ‘turn’—using a variety of software applications, including audio playback and voice recognition.
 The voice recognition software is called ‘Dragon’.
 Each editor must ‘train their dragon’ to recognise their own voice as they repeat the recorded words.
 The software then transcribes the editor’s spoken words into text.